Don’t miss out on future webinars and events! Click here to join our mailing list.

 Interested in learning more?

-For more information about presentation content, cost, and availability, contact our Program and Outreach Coordinator (Kaitlyn Axelrod) at email@example.com or 416-927-8900 ext.
+For more information about presentation content, cost, and availability, contact our Manager of Community Outreach & Education (Kaitlyn Axelrod) at email@example.com or 416-927-8900 ext.
 330.